 Areas: According to the ISRO website, some of the disciplines in which project work or training can be undertaken are -

 For graduate students - 2 to 6 months

-Each centre may have a set period during the year for internships, which is displayed on its site.
+Each center may have a set period during the year for internships, which is displayed on its site.

-Note: Electronic gadgets like mobile phones, laptops, camera, pen drive, CD/floppy, etc., will not be permitted inside the premises of ISRO centres; so, let your teen be prepared for a gadget-free period during the internships!
+Note: Electronic gadgets like mobile phones, laptops, cameras, Pendrive, CD/floppy, etc., will not be permitted inside the premises of ISRO centers; so, let your teen be prepared for a gadget-free period during the internships!

 Students can also intern for ISRO through the SAC-Academic Associate Programme (SAC-AAP), which offers internships across various domains.
-Under this programme there are three schemes:
+Under this program there are three schemes:

 1) Work-experience internship (WEI) - to final year graduate engineering (BE, B Tech) students for 4-6 months

 2) Dissertation internship (DI) - to final year post-graduate (ME, M Tech, MS, MCA) students for 6-12 months

 3) Research internship (RI) - to research scholars pursuing PhD in a field related to SAC for 4-12 months